 Solicitors might find themselves the subject of a disciplinary hearing before the Solicitors Disciplinary Tribunal (SDT).
 Not necessarily for something wrong they did but rather because of joint liability they have to other lawyers or workers in their law firms.
-Removing links to STD decisions is likely to be a massive challenge.
+Removing links to SDT decisions from Google is likely to be a massive challenge.

 The standard of conduct expected of a solicitor is the highest of all other professions in the country but the consequences of being disciplined by the SDT could be far reaching when it comes to Google's standards of conduct which are set by Google.

 Google treats professional people much harsher than ordinary people when it comes to right to be forgotten applications.
 Google tends to cite public interest when it rejects right to be forgotten applications made by solicitors who ask Google to remove links to STD decisions.
 It is however, possible to succeed with an application for a right to be forgotten for professional people.

 Our client L.M was a solicitor.
 In 2006, he was a partner in a law firm specialising in conveyancing.
 His main role within the firm was to network and to generate new business.
 He had little involvement with the day to day casework.